-The Centre for Child Wellbeing & Protection will be holding a three day conference at the University of Stirling 5-7 September 2019.
+The Centre for Child Wellbeing & Protection held a three day conference at the University of Stirling 5-7 September 2019.

 In the wake of the global financial crisis (2007/8) and subsequent recession, the last decade has seen services for children and young people who experience mental health and wellbeing difficulties placed under increasing strain.
 At the same, socioeconomic crisis and associated family and community stress has placed additional demands on children and young people’s ability to cope.
 We have seen a significant rise in the identification of children and young people’s mental health difficulties, and a surge in demand for services.
 The pressure to restructure services and support has also triggered many innovative models of practice, and a renewed interest in ways of understanding and supporting resilience.

-This three day conference focuses broadly on children and young people’s wellbeing and mental health.
-It offers a space in which we can consider how we might understand to children and young people’s mental health and wellbeing, and how services might respond to these challenges.
+This three day conference focused broadly on children and young people’s wellbeing and mental health.
+It offered a space in which we can consider how we might understand to children and young people’s mental health and wellbeing, and how services might respond to these challenges.

 On the move: children and family's communication and wellbeing.
 The Centre for Child Wellbeing